 Make your herbs span the seasons with an indoor herb garden.
 Don’t let them die off at the end of the growing season.
 Instead put them in a planter and bring them into the house, into a sunny spot that gets 4-5 hours of direct light from the sun.
 Mint, rosemary, bay leaf, savory, oregano, chive, basil and thyme are the easiest to grow indoors.

 Water them infrequently; herbs typically prefer to be on the dry side.
 When you water, be sure the water gets to the entire root system.

 Clip them regularly to encourage new growth.
-You can also trim them into topiary shapes (especially Rosemary) and make them a decorative accent in kitchen or living areas.
-Decorate them with ornaments for the holidays—and don’t forget to pick, snip and cut them for fresh flavor any time!
+You can also trim them into topiary shapes (especially Rosemary) and make them a decorative accent in kitchen, living areas, or front porch.
+Decorate them with ornaments for the holidays—and don’t forget to pick, snip, and cut them for fresh flavor any time!